Heads up — this site is being migrated and rebuilt from the ground up. Some pages aren't available yet, but they're coming.

 Yes

-Yes on current mortgage, no on bridge payment
+Yes for old & new mortgage, no on bridge payment

 No